-Coronavirus lockdown: FM announces Rs 1.7 lakh crore-package for poor, says ‘no one will go hungry’
+Covid-19: FM announces Rs 1.7 lakh crore relief package for poor, says ‘no one will go hungry’

-Nirmala Sitharaman also announced medical insurance of Rs 50 lakh each for medical professionals on the frontline of the battle against Covid-19.
+The benefits – through cash and food – were targeted at farmers, migrant workers, the poor, women and the disabled, among others.

-Union Finance Minister Nirmala Sitharaman on Thursday announced an economic bailout package to tide over the impact of coronavirus.
+Union Finance Minister Nirmala Sitharaman on Thursday announced an economic bailout package worth Rs 1.7 lakh crore to help the poor tide over the impact of the countrywide lockdown that is in place to contain the spread of the Covid-19 pandemic.
+The benefits – through cash and food – were targeted at farmers, migrant workers, the poor, women and the disabled, among others.

-“The government is working so that those impacted directly like migrant workers can be helped,” said Sitharaman.
-“We don’t want anyone to remain hungry.
-The package is worth Rs 1.7 lakh crore via cash transfer and food subsidy.”
-She added that the Prime Minister Gareeb Kalyan scheme will help 1,70,00 crore migrants and poor people.
+Sitharaman heads an economic task force announced by Prime Minister Narendra Modi last week to plan a response to the imminent financial crisis that Covid-19 may bring to India.
+The country entered a 21-day period of complete lockdown on Wednesday in a bid to break the chain of transmission of the highly contagious coronavirus.

+Under the Pradhan Mantri Gareeb Kalyan Yojana, 80 crore poor will get additional food for free, over and above the Public Distribution System benefits they already get, Sitharaman said.
+This will comprise five kg of wheat or rice and one kg of pulses per household for the next three months.

+Sitharaman said that under the farmers’ welfare scheme PM-KISAN, 8.69 crore farmers would immediately benefit through direct cash transfer of the first Rs-2,000 instalment for the upcoming financial year in the first week of April itself.
+The scheme gives three such instalments to farmers every year.

-Sitharaman announced medical insurance of Rs 50 lakh each for “our warriors – doctors, nurses, paramedics and other healthcare workers” who are on the frontline of the battle against Covid-19.
+The finance minister announced medical insurance of Rs 50 lakh each for “our warriors – doctors, nurses, paramedics and other healthcare workers” who are on the frontline of the battle against Covid-19.
 The insurance cover for three months will benefit 20 lakh people, she added.

-Elaborating on the economic bailout package, Sitharaman said 80 crore poor beneficiaries of the Pradhan Mantri Gareeb Kalyan Ann Yojna will get additional five kg of wheat/rice and one kg of pulses for the next three months.
-Sitharaman further announced that 8.69 crore farmers will immediately benefit through direct cash transfers under PM Kisan Yojana.
-“Installment of Rs 2,000 in the first week of April will be transferred,” she added.

-The finance minister announced an increase in wages of MGNREGA workers that will benefit five crore families.
+Sitharaman also announced an increase in wages of MGNREGA workers that will benefit five crore families.
 Every worker will get an additional wage of Rs 2,000 over the next three months.

-Women Jan Dhan account holders will get an ex-gratia amount of Rs 500 per month for the next three months, said Sitharaman.
+Women Jan Dhan account holders will get an ex gratia amount of Rs 500 per month for the next three months, said Sitharaman.
 This will benefit 20.5 crore women, the finance minister added.

 Under the Ujjwala scheme, Sitharaman said, families below the poverty line will get free cooking gas for the next three months.
 There are nearly 8.3 crore beneficiaries of this scheme.